News

 Sophos also found some mismatches between test output and the framework's own reporting.

-The practical test is whether defenders can shorten their own validation cycles as quickly as threat actors use AI to turn published research into ransomware-ready tooling.
+The practical question is whether defenders can shorten their own validation cycles as quickly as threat actors use AI to turn published research into ransomware-ready tooling.

 Share this article